tellor-io/layer/adr/adr1003 - time based rewards eligibility.md

 ### only cycle rewards if consensus reached

 A discussed option was to only provide inflationary rewards to queries that hit consnensus.
 This sort of solves the problem, but there would still be the issue that some parties would want to support queries that had 66% support vs those with 100% support.
-There would also be a race to submit for more things, (e.g. if I do more than everyone else I'll get more), which could be good, but it would fill up the chain unnecessarilty.

 ### weight only used once